Gameplay: History

 Arising alongside video game development in the 1980s, the term gameplay was initially used solely within the context of video games, though now it is also used for tabletop games.

 Definition of term

 There is no consensus on the precise definition of gameplay.
-It has been differently defined by different authors, but all definitions refer to player interaction with a game.
+It has been defined differently by different authors, but all definitions refer to player interaction with a game.
 For example: